CardiacModelling/EadPredict/README.md

 Please see [Getting Started] for details of how to do this (follow instructions for "Development Code User" to keep up to date with the latest code, or a release version if you want longer-term stability).

+Chaste version 3.4 is recommended for this project.

 The bolt-on ApPredict project is also needed for the APD simulations.
 Please see the [ApPredict] github page for installation instructions.

 ## Installation